testdouble/mocktail/docs/stubbing_and_verifying.md

 bartop = Mocktail.of(Bartop)
 ```

-Initially, `bartop` will return `nil` to any invocation of all its methods,
+Initially, `bartop` will return `nil` for any invocation of its faked methods,
-but will still respect required parameters and raise `ArgumentError` when
+but will still require arguments match their specified signature, raising
-they're not provided:
+`ArgumentError` if they aren't provided:

 ```
 > bartop.clean_surface(with: :rag)